 Even if you have a great credit score, it doesn’t mean to say you’ll be guaranteed a decision in principle.
 This is because lenders all have their own criteria.
 Other criteria can include income details, type of employment, mortgage type and deposit amount in addition to numerous other variables.
 A credit check is only part of your mortgage assessment.

 It’s highly advised to use a specialist broker from the start.
 This is to avoid making multiple applications with lenders which will eventually damage your credit score.
 Selecting the correct lender is vital in protecting your credit file and securing a great mortgage deal.
 Experienced advisors understand each lender’s criteria and can select the most suitable lender that is most likely to accept your application.

 Will I need to provide documents for an AIP?

 You will need to provide personal documents before you can be given an agreement in principle.
 Lenders and advisors have a legal duty to verify your personal circumstances and identity.
 For this to happen, you will need to provide some or all of the below documents and information:

-- Credit reports (if pending or adverse credit issues within last six years).
+- Credit reports (if pending or adverse credit issues within the last six years)